 What to Do If Under Investigation for a White-Collar Crime?

 If the signs are all there that an investigator is looking in your direction, the question becomes what course of action is best to take.
 First and foremost, as difficult as it may be, the most important thing to do is to avoid panicking.

 Step two is to immediately contact a criminal attorney specializing in white collar crimes.
 Before you speak to anyone regarding the investigation.
 This includes contacting an attorney before you agree to speak with an investigator, even if they present the facade that it will be a casual discussion about the case.
 It’s important to understand that even the most innocent and seemingly benign statements can be used against you.

 Contacting a White collar criminal defense lawyers in Dallas

 If it has come to your attention that you’re the target of a white-collar crime investigation, it’s imperative that you contact the best federal white-collar crime attorney to defend you and protect you from inadvertently incriminating yourself while under investigation.
 You need experienced legal representation that’s knowledgeable in white collar crimes by your side.

-Broden & Mickelsen Law Firm are leading white collar criminal defense lawyers in Dallas with decades of experience.
+Broden & Mickelsen, LLP Law Firm are leading Dallas white-collar crime lawyers with decades of experience.
 Case Study: — Client charged in federal court went to trial with another lawyer and was convicted of money laundering and sentenced to over 20 years in federal prison.
 Represented by Clint Broden on appeal, the client’s conviction was reversed and a judgment of acquittal was ordered and the client walked out of prison a free man.

-Contact Broden & Mickelsen for: Tough & Effective Defense.
+Contact Broden & Mickelsen, LLP for: Tough & Effective Defense.
 When Charged With Federal Crimes Stakes Are High.

 Listed in Best Lawyers.
 Confidential Consultation.
 High-Stakes Defense.
 Available 24/7.